 Skip to content

-For optimal results and accurate data analysis, it is important that the various inputs you provide are formatted correctly.
-Input formatting is particularly crucial for the primer file, the reference FASTA, and the GFF file.
+For optimal results and accurate analysis, it is important that your input files are formatted correctly.
+This guide covers the formatting requirements for primers, reference sequences, and annotation files.

-Please note that ViroConstrictor does not support circular reference data.
-Analysing a circular virus, such as HPV, is possible as long as the analysis uses a linear input reference with matching primers and GFF.
+ViroConstrictor does not support circular reference data.
+To analyze circular viruses (such as HPV), use a linear input reference with matching primers and annotations.

 ViroConstrictor accepts two primer input formats: BED and FASTA.
 The formatting of primer names directly impacts your analysis results.